srinskit/dlbench/README.md

 ### Benchmark a run

 `dlbench run` takes as input a shell command that would execute the benchmark target.
 It starts the benchmark target as a subprocess and monitors it's resource utilization.
 The resource utilization metrics are stored into a `.log` file, which can be plotted on a graph using `dlbench plot`.
+Ideally, the supplied shell command should create a single process to be monitored.

 #### Examples